Vampire2008/LethalReina_Modpack/README.md

 ## Hard

+Additional mods:

+* [Mimics](https://thunderstore.io/c/lethal-company/p/x753/Mimics/) - adds additinal fire exits but they are mimics

-Includes only custom config for GeneralImprovements that add nameplate to mimics and disaples rotaing on cameras
+Also includes custom config for GeneralImprovements that add nameplate to mimics and disaples rotaing on cameras.

+## Light

+Currently not used.